consensuslayer/goblinbook/src/dex/sdk.md

 Apollo will so some typechecking and smart caching for us, which is very helpful.
 Notice how we now pass the `txHash` as an argument to the `PACKET_QUERY` as well.

-For our poll function, we will continiously poll until we see the `PACKET_RECV` trace, which means that the packet has been received on the destination side.
+For our poll function, we will continuously poll until we see the `PACKET_RECV` trace, which means that the packet has been received on the destination side.
 In actual frontends, we will want to do something similiar such as periodic polling, but connect these to our effects or stores.

 ```typescript
 {{ #shiftinclude  auto:../../projects/nexus/sdk/src/index.ts:poll-packet-status}}